310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% bubble Tetora v2 %}
 That's how karate practice works!
 Once you’re more capable of moving your body in a certain way, you start wanting to practice applying that to new martial arts, right?
 But you reach your limit pretty fast like that.

 That’s when you go back to the fundamental steps!
-You may notice something you weren’t able to recognize in the past!
+You may notice somethin’ you weren’t able to recognize in the past!
 {% endbubble %}

 {% bubble Shinobu %}